WNEW-FM 102.7

 Some interesting perspectives from Scott Muni a few months before WNEW-FM's 10th anniversary.

-ARTICLE: No 'Experts' Hired By N.Y.
+PRESS: No 'Experts' Hired By N.Y.
 WNEW-FM

 Billboard: June 25, 1977